gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section5.md

 The **Users** display is a simplified version of what we used in Section 4, simply meant to show users in either the *pending* or *complete* state.

-Let’s open Docker Desktop and click the start button on the service called `error-consumer` and click the **Onboard New User** button to send a few users to be onboarded.
+Let’s click the **Onboard New User** button to send a few users to be onboarded.
 Feel free to send all 10 users!

 Because they are the same services from last section, there is the same built-in delay in how the users are onboarded.
 Some users will take longer than others to complete, but some will never complete.